funvill/funvill.github.io/_posts/2012-12-28-lasers-and-vancouver-opendata.md

 ---
-layout: post
+layout: single
 title: Lasers and Vancouver OpenData
 date: 2012-12-28 16:08
-author: funvill
-comments: true
-categories: [Laser Cutter]
+categories: blog, [Laser Cutter]
 ---
 A few days ago I attended a talk at the <a href="http://vancouver.hackspace.ca/wp/">Vancouver HackSpace</a> (VHS) on using <a href="http://vancouver.hackspace.ca/wp/2012/11/29/open-data-and-lasers-at-vhs-thursday-dec-13th/">Open Data and lasers</a> to make interesting wooden maps.